TheMonk2121/ai-dev-tasks/100_cursor-memory-context.md

 See `400_context-priority-guide.md` for complete documentation strategy and file organization.

+### **File Naming System**
+Our **three-digit prefix hierarchy** creates semantic ordering for both humans and AI.
+The naming flow uses a **cascading decision process**: purpose check → priority assessment → prefix assignment → descriptive naming → cross-reference integration.
+This creates a **self-documenting system** where filenames provide instant context about their role in the ecosystem.

+See `200_naming-conventions.md` for complete naming guidelines and decision process.

 ### **When Working on Features**
 1. **Check `000_backlog.md`** for current priorities and dependencies
 2. **Use existing workflows** (`001_create-prd.md`, `002_generate-tasks.md`, `003_process-task-list.md`)